 - Use the security walk service when walking to your car or on-campus apartment. - Walk in groups and walk confidently.
-Do not walk alone.

-- Never leave laptop computers, personal property, or other valuables unattended on-campus or visible in your vehicle. - Put your name and contact information on your property, including, laptops and books. - At night, place personal property in a locked desk, cabinet, or locker. - Store money in a cash box and keep it in a locked cabinet. - Immediately report any suspicious individuals, packages, or unattended belongings to Campus Security. - Maintain an awareness of your surroundings at all times.
+Do not walk alone. - Never leave laptop computers, personal property, or other valuables unattended on-campus or visible in your vehicle.
+Secure valuables in the trunk of your vehicle or other lockable compartment. - Put your name and contact information on your property, including laptops and books. - At night, place personal property in a locked desk, cabinet, or locker. - Store money in a cash box and keep it in a locked cabinet. - Immediately report any suspicious individuals, packages, or unattended belongings to Campus Security. - Always be aware of your surroundings.